vocdoni/tutorials/voting-as-a-service/README.md

 ## Using Voting as a Service

-If you think that Vocdoni's voting infrastructure can be useful to you and would like to integrate into your organization, platform or software we will be happy to help you.
-You can [join us in our Discord Server](https://discord.gg/ZV3Y3VS) and ask in the integrations channel
+If you want to integrate to our Voting as a Service platform, get in touch with us and we will be happy to help.
+[Join us on Discord](https://discord.gg/ZV3Y3VS) and check out the integrations channel.
 ## What to expect next

 There are a lot of improvements on the pipeline, and most of the examples you saw may vary as we enter the public release by the end of the year.